-The COVID-19 pandemic has created unique industry-wide challenges.
-In particular, the Chinese government took a number of actions in order to contain the spread of COVID-19, including mandatory quarantine requirements, shutdown of schools, travel restrictions, prohibition of public gatherings and postponed resumption of business operations.
-Since early 2022, there has been a recurrence of COVID-19 outbreaks in certain provinces of China, including Shanghai, due to the Delta and Omicron variants.
-As a result, similar emergency measures have been implemented to contain further spread of COVID-19.
-In such unusual circumstances, our offline business has been significantly affected due to the temporary closure of our schools and learning centers from time to time as mandatorily required by the government.
+The worldwide outbreak of the COVID-19 pandemic has resulted in significant disruptions in the global economy.
+To contain the spread of COVID-19, the PRC government has taken certain emergency measures, including implementation of travel bans, blockade of transportation and closure of factories, facilities and businesses, and encouragement of remote working arrangements and cancellation of public activities.
+Since early 2022, there has been a recurrence of COVID-19 outbreaks in certain provinces of China due to the Delta and Omicron variants.
+As a result, similar emergency measures have been implemented to contain the further spread of COVID-19.

+The COVID-19 pandemic has affected many aspects of our business since 2020, our offline business has been significantly affected due to the temporary closure of our schools and learning centers from time to time as mandatorily required by the government.
 Although we have made great efforts to swiftly switch our offline operating model to online covering courses of all academic subjects during the temporary closure, and are currently using online courses as a supplement to our offline programs, we cannot guarantee that our online courses can satisfy all our learners and customers or attract new learners and customers, nor be as effective as our offline courses.

 In addition, we have taken a series of measures in response to the outbreak to protect our employees, learners and customers and teachers in reopened learning centers, including, among others, temporary closure of our offices, remote working arrangements and procurement of masks, hand sanitizers and other protective equipment for our employees, which reduced the capacity and efficiency of our operations and increased our operating expenses.
 Our business operation could also be disrupted if any of our employees are suspected of having contracted COVID-19, since it could require our employees to be quarantined or our offices to be closed down and disinfected.
 All of these would have a material adverse effect on our results of operations and financial condition in the near terms.
 Additionally, if the outbreak persists or escalates, we may be subject to further negative impact on our business operations or financial condition.
-We cannot assure you that the COVID-19 pandemic can be eliminated completely.
-Moreover, more waves or a similar outbreak may occur, which could materially and adversely affect our business, financial condition, and results of operations.